Update Rank Math via n8n: 2 Methods That Actually Work

 Authentication: Basic Auth (use Application Password)

-Content-Type: application/jsonJSON Body Payload:
+Content-Type: application/jsonJSON Body Payload

 {